Medicare frustrations have led some doctors to experiment with new business models.

 The long-term effects of the virus on doctors and Medicare remain uncertain, experts have said.
 But the lack of cash faced by many doctors due to the coronavirus outbreak has exposed the shortcomings of how primary care physicians are paid.

 Creative business models can make a difference.
-In the concierge model, the doctor charges patients with a monthly fee—like membership in a gym—to have access to their practice.
+In the concierge model, the doctor charges patients a monthly fee—like membership in a gym—to have access to their practice.
 The company also pays the insurer—including Medicare—for all patient treatment.

 Another model – called direct primary care – charges a patient with annual access and care fee; physicians do not charge health insurance policies.